KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 Grab gear and `Pawtrick` to head out
 horses don't like `Pawtrick`, handle them to keep them calm
 `Pawtrick` will keep his distance for the most part
-`Belsarin`'s horse gets tired from being more scared of `Pawtrick`, swap horse
+`Belsaran`'s horse gets tired from being more scared of `Pawtrick`, swap horse
-other horse is more calm for `Belsarin`
+other horse is more calm for `Belsaran`
 mine grows tired, swap
 end up in a boggy area, strains horses, swap back
 arrive just before nightfall
 find one track with sleeping bag on top, not sure if would get it
 find two tracks overlapping
-right one is `Belsarin`
+right one is `Belsaran`
 use **residual tracking**
 left one is male Duergar, long gray beard, gray skin, lamear armor, wicked looking ur'grosh (axe)
 brush away sleeping bag and other print is him as well
 now nighttime, decide to camp here
-`Belsarin` hears something coming from the south
+`Belsaran` hears something coming from the south
 `Pawtrick` wakes up and they wake `Faleor`
 hear `Pylia` make the gronk sound
 `Gronk` excited to see us all, `Pylia` fills us in on `Gronk`'s mate
 go off to find the horse, find one, rain is beginning to pick back up
-leave `Belsarin` with nervous horse, find two huddling together
+leave `Belsaran` with nervous horse, find two huddling together
 `Pylia` finds the last one
 back to camp and all the animals are sleeping
 dawn and starting to let up